 Pokeweed root powder is for ingestion.
-This has to be taken in very small doses of not more than 50 to 250 gm.
+This has to be taken in very small doses.
 This is what you use to treat mastitis, rheumatism as well as other lymphatic disorders.
 Its extracts have been found to be very effective in treating skin based ailments like eczema, rashes and infection.

 Pokeweed oil can be processed with olive oil and similar oils for topical use to heal swellings as well as growths on the body.
 Abnormal skin growths have been treated this way.
 Pokeweed root can also be made into a soothing salve by melting some beeswax into it.
 This can then be used on skin growths.

 Pokeweed is not a medically recommended form of treatment.
 Rather it is an alternative method.
 Therefore, there is no hard and fast formula in terms of dosage.
 For adults, who are above the age of 18 years, a gram of dried Pokeweed root can be had as a purgative.
 If you are trying to boost your immune system or treat chronic rheumatism you can up the dosage to around 60 to 100 mg a day.
 However, this has to be done under strict supervision of an experienced herbalist.